-Note:

-- The following are examples of a proof of transaction: - (a) a tax invoice within the meaning of the A New Tax System (Goods and Services Tax) Act 1999; - (b) a cash register receipt; - (c) a credit card or debit card statement; - (d) a handwritten receipt; - (e) a lay-by agreement; - (f) a confirmation or receipt number provided for a telephone or internet transaction. - (5) The supplier must ensure that the proof of transaction given under subsection (1) or (3) is transparent.

-101 Consumer may request an itemised bill
+Note: The following are examples of a proof of transaction: (a) a tax invoice within the meaning of the A New Tax System (Goods and Services Tax) Act 1999; (b) a cash register receipt; (c) a credit card or debit card statement; (d) a handwritten receipt; (e) a lay-by agreement; (f) a confirmation or receipt number provided for a telephone or internet transaction.
+(5 must ensure that the proof of transaction given under) or (3) is transparent.
+101 Cons sumer n 1ay re equest an itemised bill (1 to a co nsume he supplier), in trade or commerce, supplies services r, the consumer may request that the supplier give the itemised bill that: (a) s pecifie es how the price of the services was calculated; and (b) i nclude s, if applicable, the number of hours of labour that to the supply of the services and the hourly rate for that labour; and whichever occurs later.

-- (1) If a person (the supplier), in trade or commerce, supplies services to a consumer, the consumer may request that the supplier give the consumer an itemised bill that: - (a) specifies how the price of the services was calculated; and - (b) includes, if applicable, the number of hours of labour that related to the supply of the services and the hourly rate for that labour; and - (c) includes, if applicable, a list of the materials used to supply the services and the amount charged for those materials. - (2) The request under subsection (1) must be made within 30 days after: - (a) the services are supplied; or - (b) the consumer receives a bill or account from the supplier for the supply of the services;
+- (c) includes, if applicable, a list of the materials used to supply the services and the amount charged for those materials. - (2) The request under subsection (1) must be made within 30 days after: - (a) the services are supplied; or

+(b) the consumer receives a bill or account from the supplier for the supply of the services;